 It’s important to check the laws in your state when it comes to smoking hemp flower.
 Some states have started to ban smokable hemp products because police officers have a hard time distinguishing it from smokable marijuana.
 It is still legal in most states, including those that have legalized marijuana, but it pays to know your state’s laws so you don’t run into any trouble.

-Why Smoke Hemp Flower?
+Why Smoke CBD Flower?

 There are several reasons why consumers might turn toward smoking hemp flower, including: